graves/AwfulLog/README.md

 # Awful Log

-These come from Zinc, just stripped down.
-Subclass them to log beacons.
+These come from [Zinc](https://github.com/svenvc/zinc), it is just stripped down to a minimal implementation.
+Subclass `AwfulLogEvent` to log beacons.

 See: [How to log Zinc events using Beacon](https://book.gtoolkit.com/how-to-log-zinc-events-using-beacon-94i4898osisv77xpzco65f9tq) where this was ripped from.

-## Load Lepiter				After installing with Metacello, you will be able to execute```#BaselineOfAwfulLog asClass loadLepiter```
+## Load Lepiter				After installing with `Metacello`, you will be able to execute```#BaselineOfAwfulLog asClass loadLepiter```

 ## How to Log AwfulLog events

-The class side of AwfulLogEvent
+The class side of `AwfulLogEvent`
 ```st
 Announcement subclass: #AwfulLogEvent
 	instanceVariableNames: 'id processId timestamp'
 	classVariableNames: 'IdCounter LogEventAnnouncer'
 	package: 'AwfulLog'
 ```
-maintains a singleton announcer, accessed through AwfulLogEvent>>#announcer , that is used to announce all log events.
+maintains a singleton announcer, accessed through `AwfulLogEvent>>#announcer` , that is used to announce all log events.
 Consumers interested in log events can register with that announcer.
 ```st
 AwfulLogEvent announcer
 	when: AwfulLogEvent